Are you anxious about your child's anxiety?

 Some ideas:

-2. Use magic lollies/ wand.
+1. Acknowledge your child's fear don't dismiss or ignore it.
+This helps to separate the feeling from the behaviour2.
+Use magic lollies/ wand.
 Get them to imagine the situation if they weren't anxious, ask them how they feel, what they would be doing.

 3. Teach them how to manage their thinking.
 E.g how to park their thoughts for awhile, go and do something they like, then come back to it to see if they still feel worried, maybe they can now start to come up with some solutions.